yadler97/unbelievable-minecraft-mod/README.md

 #### Bamboo Blocks
 - crafted from four bamboo items in a square
 - can be used as a building material

+## Structures

+### Abandoned Lumberjack House

+- generates only in extreme hills biomes
+- contains three strays and a chest with loot